Report ProblemsPlease e-mail:

 - Read and understand the Responsible Use of Information Technology and Data Security policies.

-Please e-mail helpdesk&@;@ccri.edu or call (401) 825-1112 to report any compromises of data or security attacks directed at your computer.
+Please e-mail the IT Help Desk at firstname.lastname@example.org or call (401) 825-1112 to report any compromises of data or security attacks directed at your computer.